dlebech/lyrics-generator/README.md

 #### Training on GPU

-The requirements.txt file refers to the CPU version of Tensorflow but manually uninstalling and installing the GPU version should work fine.

-However, it might be a bit easier with Docker and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker), so follow the instructions there to install it first, and then:
+I have found it easier to train on GPU by using Docker and [nvidia-docker](https://github.com/NVIDIA/nvidia-docker), rather than try to install CUDA myself.
+To do this, first make sure you have nvidia-docker set up correct, and then:

 ```shell
 docker build -t lyrics-gpu .